comp-physics/bubble-dynamics-resnet/README.txt

 =============================================================
 parameters.yml
 =============================================================
-Adjust parameters for generating data and training your ResNet time-steppers.
+Adjust parameters for generating data and training your ResNets (time-steppers).
 Read by algorithms as a Python dictionary.
 --------------------------------------------------------------
 (1) Parameters for both data and training time-steppers (ResNets)